 Origins of the term

-Malet’s artworks, which he also referred to as ‘affiches lacarees’ (torn posters), were made from a range of ripped apart advertisements removed from their original setting and mounted onto paper or canvas as a complete artwork.
-The process of unsticking something from its original context had a rebellious quality similar to an act of vandalism, making it a more radical form of art than its close cousin, collage, as art historian Tom Conley writes, 'Whereas collage may be construed as authored, constructive and additive, decollage presents itself as anonymous, destructive and deductive.
-Decollage produces a discordant palimpsest of public speech from layers of assertion and contestation, whereas collage potentially articulates the coherent private statement of an individual artist.'
+Malet’s artworks, which he also referred to as affiches lacarees (torn posters), were made from a range of ripped apart advertisements removed from their original setting and mounted onto paper or canvas as a complete artwork.
+The process of unsticking something from its original context had a rebellious quality similar to an act of vandalism, making it a more radical form of art than its close cousin, collage, as art historian Douglas Smith writes, 'Whereas collage may be construed as authored, constructive and additive, decollage presents itself as anonymous, destructive and deductive.
+Décollage produces a discordant palimpsest of public speech from layers of assertion and contestation, whereas collage potentially articulates the coherent private statement of an individual artist.'

 To produce their decollage poster art, Dufrene, Hains and Villegle found popular sites where billboard posters had been repeatedly plastered on top of one another over time, building up complex accumulated layers of cultural references.
 In ripping away fragments from these sources unexpected layers of information could be uncovered, acting, one the one hand as a social document, and on the other as an abstract, textural work of art with similar qualities to abstract expressionism.